lord-kyron/terraform-provider-phpipam/docs/index.md

 ⚠️  **NOTE:** An empty or unspecified `custom_field_filter` value is the equivalent to a regular expression that matches everything, and hence will return the first address it sees in the subnet.
+Custom fileds must contain mandatory prefix `custom_`.

 Arguments are processed in the following order of precedence: